Madison Cawthorn: Legal issues

 In February 2021, Transportation Security Administration agents at the Asheville Regional Airport discovered an unloaded Glock 9mm handgun and loaded magazine in Cawthorn's carry-on bag.
 A spokesman for Cawthorn said the gun, magazine, and ammunition were meant to have been stowed in his checked luggage.

 In March 2022, Cawthorn was charged with driving while his license was revoked and while two speeding tickets were pending.
 He faced possible time in jail.
 Later that month, he agreed to a lesser improper speedometer charge for an October 2021 ticket in Buncombe County and paid over $200 in fines and fees.
 A 2017 charge of driving on a revoked license had been dismissed.
 Cawthorn had court dates in Polk and Cleveland counties in June 2022 for speeding and driving with a revoked license.
 His Polk County court date (for speeding in January 2022) was moved to February 2023, and his revoked license charge was dismissed by the Cleveland County district attorney's office in late 2022.
 Cawthorn moved to Florida after leaving political office and his attorney entered a guilty plea to a lesser speeding charge with a fine of about $200 in a deal that resolved his driving offenses.

 In April 2022, Cawthorn was briefly detained at an airport in Charlotte, North Carolina, for attempting to board a commercial flight with a loaded handgun in his carry-on luggage.
 Police said he was cooperative, and he was cited for possession of a dangerous weapon on city property.
 On May 5, 2023, Cawthorn pleaded guilty and was fined $250.
-(The trial in Mecklenburg County had originally been scheduled for January 13 but was delayed.)

 In April 2024, Cawthorn received a traffic citation in Florida when he crashed his car into a state trooper vehicle in a construction zone.

 On September 11, 2025, Cawthorn was arrested in Florida after failing to appear in court the previous day, for a citation he received for driving without a license.
 He was released on a $2,000 bond.
 In a statement, Cawthorn stated that he missed the hearing "due to a scheduling misunderstanding."

 In April 2025, Cawthorn paid a $17,458 fine to the Federal Election Commission (FEC) pursuant to his duties as treasurer of his campaign committee.
 In 2022 the campaign committee, named MADISON PAC, missed filing a quarterly financial report with the FEC.
-In 2024 the FEC assessed a civil penalty against Cawthorn.
+In 2024, the FEC assessed a civil penalty against Cawthorn.
 Cawthorn paid the fine about half a year later after the FEC threatened to seize assets.
 He also terminated the campaign committee.